Cleeng/mediastore-sdk/README.md

 #### <a id="checkout-header"></a><h2 align="center">Checkout</h2>

-`Checkout` is a big component that contains the whole checkout process (from registration to purchase).
+`Checkout` is a complex component that covers the whole checkout process, from the registration to the purchase.
 It contains components listed below:

 - [Register](#register-header)
 - [Login](#login-header)